JunkuiZhang/GetYourCETScorce/ReadMe.md

 ## Introduction

-This only servers for students of Wuhan University.
+Only the students of Wuhan University can use this.